heraclex/kubernetes-playground/airflowv2-kubernetes/README.md

 Before start, please make sure the variables `AIRFLOW_IMAGE_NAME, AIRFLOW_IMAGE_TAG AIRFLOW_IMAGE_REPO, AIRFLOW_VERSION` in Makefile is compatible with those variables (`{repo}/{image-name}:{tag}`) are used when building docker image

-Run `make install` and after the installation is finished (it takes a moment), Airflow will already be running at:
+Run `make install-all` and after the installation is finished (it takes a moment), Airflow will already be running at:

 * URL: http://localhost:8080